-Martinson coffee, founded by my great-uncle Joe Martinson
+Martinson coffee, founded by my great-uncle Joe Martinson, and a coffee cake to go with it

-This column appeared in the Toronto Star in 2002.
-I was reminded of it recently when I stayed in a hotel in Kitchener, Ontario, and found this coffee in the room.
+This appeared in the Toronto Star in 2002.
+I was reminded of it when I was at a Wegmans supermarket in New York State and bought a can of Martinson’s coffee.

 A cup of joe.